 As part of its commitment to ensuring that all individuals have access to affordable, quality-assured reproductive health and family planning supplies, UNFPA Procurement Services Branch offers procurement capacity building in the form of technical support, training, and mentoring activities for key stakeholders in the production and regulation of RH commodities.
 This capacity building is available to manufacturers, national regulatory authorities, national quality control laboratories, and other similar bodies.
 Current capacity building initiatives include:

-- Regional workshops on standards and laboratory quality control for RH products
+Conducting regional workshops in conjunction with WHO on the laboratory quality control for RH products;